redis-developer/redis-polygon-search-weather-demo/README.md

 cp env.example .env
 ```

-If you need to change the Redis connection details (for example because your Redis Stack instance runs remotely or uses a password), edit `.env` accordingly before proceeding further.
+If you need to change the Redis connection details (for example because your Redis Stack instance runs remotely or uses a password, or you want to change the port that the backend server runs on), edit `.env` accordingly before proceeding further.

 The next step is to load the data into Redis Stack: